WELCOME TO THE HOME OF THE ONLINE 2021 HELTASA National Extended Curriculum Programme (ECP) Colloquium

-As part of the Foundation SIG, HELTASA, this conference will be hosted by the four Higher Education Institutions in the Western Cape – Stellenbosch University, Cape Peninsula University of Technology, University of Cape Town and University of the Western Cape.
+This year, the conference will be hosted by HELTASA members in the Western Cape.
+The colloquium will be organised jointly by the four Higher Education Institutions in the Western Cape – Stellenbosch University, Cape Peninsula University of Technology, University of Cape Town and University of the Western Cape.

 Annual ECP Colloquia have been organised over the past few years by different higher education institutions across a range of provinces.
 The colloquia were developed to stimulate discussion among ECP practitioners, administrators and academics about themes and phenomena that are of concern to them.
 This has raised important questions regarding knowledge production in the ECPs throughout the South African context, particularly in relation to the use and value of western theorists in local research and curricula, as well as who gains epistemological and physical access to higher education, and the conditions which affect academics teaching on these programmes, such as precarity and casualisation.
 On the other hand, we have seen many productive junctures between pedagogy and scholarship, as is evident in some previous publications such as the special issue on ECP in Alternations (2019) and the South African Journal of Higher Education (2015) special issue as well as some edited collections (such as Dhunpath & Vithal, 2012).

-THE THEME OF THE COLLOQUIUM NEXT YEAR IS PROMOTING SCHOLARSHIP IN ECP
+THE THEME OF THE COLLOQUIUM THIS YEAR IS PROMOTING SCHOLARSHIP IN ECP

 The theme of promoting scholarship in ECP refers to an enlarged perspective of scholarship and how this can be promoted in the ECP.
 For ECP to be taken seriously and to prepare students adequately, it is important that this enlarged perspective of scholarship be engaged with.
 This perspective refers to an ECP which is: